Could a Croatian island be a canny buy right now?

 "It belonged to my great-grandfather and in a way, we are sorry to sell.
 But we are all seamen, the companies we worked for have gone bankrupt, we are unemployed and we have no other choice," Marusic said while showing off his island, Srednja Kluda, in the Trogir archipelago just north of Split.

-The asking price for the shrub-covered island of some 2.4 hectares (5.9 acres), with a small stone house in the middle, is 1.05 million euros ($1.49 mln).
+The asking price for the shrub-covered island of some 2.4 hectares (5.9 acres), with a small stone house in the middle, is 1.05 million euros.

 "There is interest, we have one serious buyer, but the bureaucracy is slowing us down," Marusic said.